dlee533/just-the-docs/docs/task1.md

 3. Click ```Share Project on GitHub```
 > ![Click "Share Project on GitHub"](../assets/images/task1-2-3.png)

-4. Log in using GitHub id and password
+4. Log in using GitHub ID and password
 > ![Log in using GitHub id and password](../assets/images/task1-2-4.png)

 5. Set repository name and privacy level